Know How the (Anxiety) Bunny Runs!

 Easter symbolizes renewal and togetherness, but for people living with anxiety disorders, such holidays can be a source of additional worries and challenges.

-While many look forward to spending time with family and friends, thoughts of social interactions, large gatherings, or even deviations from normal routines can trigger feelings of anxiety and concern for others.
+While many look forward to spending time with family and friends, thoughts of social interactions, large gatherings, or even just deviating from the normal routine trigger feelings of anxiety and concern in others.

-It may happen that loved ones struggle to empathize with what they perceive as irrational fears.
-However, these feelings go far beyond simple nervousness; they stem from deeply rooted reactions that have the potential to overshadow the joy of special days.
+It can happen that relatives have difficulty responding empathetically to supposedly irrational fears.
+However, these feelings are far more than simple nervousness; they stem from deeply rooted reactions that have the potential to overshadow the joy of special days.

-There is hope, though, and ways to tackle these challenges and reclaim the joy of the holidays.
-In this blog post, we share strategies and tools to help you experience Easter in a calm and fulfilling way.
+There is, however, hope and ways that these challenges can be mastered and the joy of the holidays can be reclaimed.
+In this blog post, we share strategies and tools that help to experience Easter in a calm and fulfilling way.

 Set Realistic Expectations

-Don’t put pressure on yourself to make everything perfect.
-It’s completely okay if you don’t participate in all activities.
-Accept your limits and acknowledge them early to prevent inner tensions from building up too much.
-Most importantly, don’t feel guilty if you say no to an activity with friends or family.
+Don't put yourself under pressure to make everything perfect.
+It's completely okay if you don't participate in all activities.
+Accept your limits and respect them early so that internal tensions don't build up too much.
+Here it's especially important that you don't feel guilty toward friends and family when you say no to an activity.

-It’s also important to openly discuss your fears and concerns.
-If your family isn’t yet familiar with the topic, it can help to talk to trusted friends to cultivate a sense of being understood.
+It's also important to speak openly about your anxieties and concerns.
+If your family isn't yet sensitized to the topic, it can help to communicate with trusted friends to cultivate a feeling of "being understood."

 Practice Self-Care

-In the days leading up to gatherings, relaxation techniques can help increase your overall capacity.
+In the days before gatherings, relaxation techniques can help increase your general capacity.

-In the article Overview of Relaxation Exercises, you’ll find several techniques.
-These methods can help reduce stress and make the holidays more enjoyable.
+In the article Relaxation Exercises Overview you'll learn several exercises.
+These techniques can help reduce stress and make the holidays more pleasant.

-Plan activities that bring you joy and help you relax.
-A walk in nature, reading a good book, or engaging in a calming hobby can clear your mind—remember: self-care isn’t a luxury, it’s a necessity.
+Also plan activities that bring you joy and help you relax.
+A walk in nature, reading a good book, or a relaxing hobby can clear your head again; following the motto: Self-care is not a luxury, but a necessity.

 Digital Helpers

-In moments when you need support, digital health applications (DiGAs) like Mindable for Panic & Agoraphobia and Mindable for Social Phobia can be valuable tools.
-These apps offer self-help tools and techniques specifically designed to support individuals with anxiety disorders.
-They can be used anywhere, which is especially helpful when you’re on the go or need a break during family celebrations.
+In times when you need support, digital health applications (DiGA) like Mindable for Panic & Agoraphobia and Mindable for Social Phobia can be valuable help.
+These apps offer tools and techniques for self-help that were specifically developed to support people with anxiety disorders.
+They can be used from anywhere, which is especially helpful when you're on the road or want to take a timeout in the midst of family celebrations.

 Easter Without Anxiety

-Anxiety disorders can be a challenge, but they don’t have to stop you from enjoying the Easter holidays.
-With proper preparation, realistic expectations, and support—be it from family, friends, or digital tools—you can experience a peaceful and joyful Easter celebration.
+Anxiety disorders can be a challenge, but they don't have to prevent you from enjoying the Easter holidays.
+With the right preparation, realistic expectations, and support—whether from family, friends, or digital helpers—you can experience a peaceful and joyful Easter celebration.

 Remember that your health and well-being always come first.
-We wish you a happy Easter and lots of joy during the festivities!
+We wish you a happy Easter and much joy during the celebrations!